-Deliver a COVID-19 urgent eye care service to people, from optical practices, acting as urgent eye care hubs.
+Deliver an urgent eye care service to people, from optical practices, acting as a network.

-- Improve access to local timely care for patients with urgent ocular presentations, reducing the need to travel to the hospital - Identify at risk and confirmed people with COVID-19 and, where patient needs are not met by remote consultation within the service, refer to appropriate services with advice on restrictions to access. - Deliver clinical triage, assessment, treatment and advice by telephone or video to reduce the need for face-to-face contact, where appropriate, avoiding the need for many patients to leave their home. - Provide face to face consultations where required in some optical practices, - Apply appropriate social distancing and infection control measures where a face-to-face consultation is required.
+- Improve access to local timely care for patients with urgent ocular presentations, reducing the need to travel to the hospital - Identify at risk and confirmed people with COVID-19 and, where patient needs are not met by remote consultation within the service, refer to appropriate services with advice on restrictions to access. - Deliver clinical triage, assessment, treatment and advice by telephone or video, where identified as most suitable appointment type from initial screening/triage, to reduce the

-- Facilitate urgent and emergency eye referrals, where necessary, following local referral protocols (Alerting where the patient reports symptoms of Covid-19, or is in an at-risk group) - Ensure the knowledge and skills of the optical practice workforce (Optometrists, Dispensing Opticians and Contact lens Opticians) are utilised as primary health care providers. - Provide an equivalent remote service to people who are house-bound or shielding during the period of COVID-19. - Provide access to specialist ophthalmic advice and guidance and remote prescribing when required to support practitioner clinical decision making and treatment. - Support compliance with COVID-19 control measures and follow best practice PPE guidance relating to infection control (Service policies and protocols will be regularly updated in line with national Public Health England (PHE) guidance)
+- need for face-to-face contact, where appropriate, avoiding the need for many patients to leave their home. - Provide face-to-face consultations where identified as most suitable appointment type from initial screening/triage. - Facilitate urgent and emergency eye referrals, where necessary, following local referral protocols. - Ensure the knowledge and skills of the optical practice workforce (Optometrists, Dispensing Opticians and Contact lens Opticians) are utilised as primary health care providers. - Provide an equivalent remote service to people who are house bound. - Provide access to specialist ophthalmic advice and guidance and remote prescribing when required to support practitioner clinical decision making and treatment.